History Trail. Outcomes Why? GATT & WTO Columns Talks

 To me, the Patent Wars were significant for three reasons.
 First, the core issue was a basic Constitutional right (Article One, Section eight).
-Second, I got personally involved (pro bono) as one of the leaders trying to defend America's then best-in-the-world patent system.
-Finally, the patent system was the last bastion to fall, and, some say, the greatest, if perhaps the least understood, loss.
+Second, I got personally involved (pro bono), one of the leaders trying to defend America's then best-in-the-world patent system.
+The patent system was the last bastion of American intellectual property rights to fall, and, some say, the greatest, if perhaps the least understood, loss.

 Commerce Secretary Ron Brown's genius was concealing radical economic and trade policy under a boring facade of arcane intellectual property law.
 His plan worked.
 Surprisingly few of the participants seemed to understand the issues deeply or to want any energy invested in discussing them.